Skip to content

 7. Ibis

-The name ibis comes from Latin and Ancient Greek words for this group of birds which also can be found in scientific names like Bubulcus ibis - mistakenly identified as bovine animal in 1757.
+The name ibis comes from Latin and Ancient Greek words for this group of birds, which can also be found in scientific names like Bubulcus ibis, which was mistakenly identified as a bovine animal in 1757.

-Ibises have characteristically curved bills used to capture food items such as fishes, reptiles or frogs while they are searching through mud or shallow water with their feet.
+Ibises have characteristically curved bills that capture food items such as fish, reptiles, or frogs while searching through mud or shallow water with their feet.

-Furthermore, these birds usually live in large flocks which helps them protect themselves against predators by keeping an eye out on each other’s safety during hunting times.
+Furthermore, these birds usually live in large flocks, which helps them protect themselves against predators by keeping an eye out for each other’s safety during hunting times.

 Scientific classification: